SageOx

 The workflow

-1. Import a Loom recording
+1. Upload or import a Loom recording

 2. See what SageOx extracts